redis/docs/content/operate/kubernetes/architecture/_index.md

 ## Custom resource definitions

 A [custom resource definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) is a cluster-wide resource that specifies which settings can be configured via custom resource files.
 Any setting not defined by the CRD is not managed by the operator.
-Changes to these unmanaged settings can still be made using standard Redis Enterprise Software methods.
+You can still make changes to these unmanaged settings using standard Redis Enterprise Software methods.

 For settings managed by the operator, any changes made outside of the CR YAML files (e.g., through the management UI) will be overwritten by the operator.
 Ensure that all operator-managed settings are updated using the CR YAML files to prevent conflicts.